fwiedmann/learning-oauth2/README.md

 ### Login

-When an user try's to login the redirect the user to the OIDC Providers (also called issue) login page.
-In the redirect the app adds required information into the query of the http redirect request.
+The first step of the Authorization Code Flow is to redirect the user to the OIDC provider (also called the issuer) login page.
+Your application has to send the following required parameters in order to proceed the login.

 These are the query parameters: